JeffreySarnoff/ArbNumerics.jl/docs/src/precisions.md

 When computing for production or for presentation
  - use `setextrabits` once only, and at the start
- - reliablility is reduced if it change midstream
+ - modifying `extrabits` may reduce reliablility
+ - changing a variables' precision is reliable

 ## finding precisions